devseckobz/devseckobz/README.md

 # 💫 About Me:
-An alien wanted to write human programming languages
+An alien wanted to learn human programming languages

 ## 🌐 Socials: